schowdhuri/uport-devdocs/markdown/docs/credentials/verification tutorial.md

 $ node createcredential.js
 ```

 Once you have the credential in your uPort client, you can use the **Credential Requestor Service** by running and opening the URL in the terminal console output.
-You will be prompted to share the credential you just received, upon receiving the credential, it will verify it.
+You will be prompted to share the credential you just received.
+Once it receives the credential, it will verify it.
 The output will be available in the terminal console.

 ``` bash
 $ node requestcredential.js